michaelbromley/angularUtils/src/directives/pagination/README.md

     ...
     </ANY>
 ```
 And finally include the pagination itself.
-By default the template-url points to
-`directives/pagination/dirPagination.tpl.html`.

 ```HTML